k-obukhov/SlangCompilier/README.md

 # Build
 - Build solution
-- Copy folder "Lib" to the folder with executable file (bin\Release\netcoreapp{version of .NET Core SDK})
+- Copy folders "Lib" and "CppLib" to the folder with executable file (bin\Release\netcoreapp{version of .NET Core SDK})

 # Usage
-- Console app needs 3 args:
+- Console app needs 4 args:
   - File to Slang project
   - File to generated source
-  - Language tag (default value - cpp, another language may be added in future)
+  - Language tag (default value - cpp, another languages may be added in future)
+  - Path to executable file (may be not set)

 Works with ANTLR4 / C#7 / .Net Core 3.1
 Enjoy!